PicNet/Centazio/src/readme.md

   - for common errors do not show exception, just message
   - disable/stop functions
   - run function(s) locally
-  - basic cli exceptions, like incorrect arguments needs to show message, not whole exception
 - remove all ugly usage of auto Dto conversions, remove DtoHelpers, use manual mapping only (settings already done)
 - create a good set of architectural policies that can be validated using NetArchTest, see: https://dateo-software.de/blog/netarchtest
   - many tests in `Centazio.Core.Tests.Inspect` namespace can be improved using NetArchTest